angristan/awesome-stars/README.md

 - [simoebenhida/laravel-intellisense](https://github.com/simoebenhida/laravel-intellisense) - Laravel VScode extension
 - [graphql-compose/graphql-compose-elasticsearch](https://github.com/graphql-compose/graphql-compose-elasticsearch) - Hide Elastic Search REST API behind GraphQL.
 - [golang/vscode-go](https://github.com/golang/vscode-go) - Go extension for VS Code
-- [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port for it.
+- [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.
 - [efd1006/nestjs-file-upload-minio](https://github.com/efd1006/nestjs-file-upload-minio) - A repo for my tutorial on dev.to
 - [djedlajn/nestjs-minio-client](https://github.com/djedlajn/nestjs-minio-client) - Minio client sdk for NestJS
 - [golevelup/nestjs](https://github.com/golevelup/nestjs) - A collection of badass modules and utilities to help you level up your NestJS applications 🚀